Alice Molland

-A plaque commemorating the execution on the wall of Rougemont Castle in Exeter.
+A plaque commemorating Molland, Lloyd, Edwards, and Trembles on the wall of Rougemont Castle in Exeter.

-Alice Molland, believed to have died in 1685, was an English woman executed (by hanging) in Exeter for witchcraft.
-Though details of her trial remain scarce and poorly documented, she is often cited as the last person confirmed to have been hanged for witchcraft in England.
+Alice Molland (possibly Avis Molland) was an English woman sentenced to death in Exeter in 1685 for witchcraft.
+Details of her trial remain scarce and poorly documented, and while she is often cited as the last person to have been hanged for witchcraft in England, there is no record of her execution, and it is not certain whether the sentence was carried out.